 Those among us who dread the thought of putting our finances on paper, making spreadsheets, and calculating everything by hand, Dave suggests budgeting tools.

 There are a lot of money management apps out there that can help us keep track of all money that goes in and out of our household.
+Learn more about budgeting apps like QuickBooks Hosting Solutions from Cloud Desktop providers.
 Most of them have great features that show us graphs of what we’re spending money on.
 These graphs can be real wakeup calls — it’s quite sobering seeing 40% of your budget next to the “eating out” icon.

 5. Budget Is a Team Effort